michaelmosmann/silk/userguide/intro.md

 * `Scoped.DEPENDENCY_TYPE` : creates one instance for each full generic `Type` of a `Dependency` (the type of the instance to inject into an object).
 	We have seen this in use earlier when talking about _bridges_.
 	Another example is the `Provider`.
 This scope makes it very easy to build any kind of wrapper or indirection within the resolution of instances.
-* `Scoped.TARGET_INSTANCE` : creates one instance for each full generic `Type` of the receive of a `Dependency`.
+* `Scoped.TARGET_INSTANCE` : creates one instance for each full generic `Type` of the receiver of a `Dependency`.
-	This allows to easily get the correct `Logger` injected into each class or solve the problems like the _robot two legs problem_ where you have quite similar compounds with just a few differences.
+	This allows to easily get the correct `Logger` injected into each class or solve problems like the _robot two legs problem_ where you have quite similar compounds with just a few differences.

 ### Achieving Consistency with Snapshot Scopes
 Another unique feature of Silk are snapshot scopes.
-They allow to synchronize the observable _view of the world_ and kept a snapshot of it as long as need while the reality is changing below.
+They deliver a consistent _view of the world_ kept in a snapshot while the reality changes asynchronous to the _observer_.
 This sounds very theoretical so lets have a look to an example.

 Say you have a `Settings` interface and multiple implementations.
 One is based on files, another one is static code, a third one backed by a database.
 You added a `FileScope` and a `DatabaseScope` so that in general your state is updating when changed.
 But the change itself is beyond your control.
-Still you'd wish you could have a consistent view where you don't have to deal with strange failure caused by asynchronous changes.
+Still you'd wish you could have a consistent view where you don't have to deal with strange failures caused by asynchronous changes.
 In the example the `Settings` could be used in a web application.
 During a request you read a setting (without knowing or wanting to know where it is from).
 It could happen very well that in between 2 reads in the same request this setting changes.
 Most of the time we get away with that but sometimes this might cause big trouble.
 This trouble has an end.
-You snapshot both of these _asynchronous_ scopes into your _REQUEST_ scope so that within a request you'll find a consistent world not changing while you are computing the response.
+You snapshot both of these _asynchronous_ scopes into your _REQUEST_ scope (the one from which you want to have a consistent view) so that within a request you'll find a consistent world that doesn't change while you are computing the response.
 {% highlight java %}
 	Scope consistentFileScope = Scoped.asSnapshot(MyScopes.FILE, MyScopes.REQUEST);
 {% endhighlight %}
-Instead of your `MyScopes.FILE` scope you'll just use the snapshot version in the `per` clause.
+The above creates a scope that _synchonizes_ the _FILE_ scope into the _REQUEST_ scope.
+Instead of your `MyScopes.FILE` scope you'll just use the snapshot version in the `per(...)` clause.

+### Expiration of Instances
+With the power of different lifecycles (scopes) comes the burden of possible misconfiguration when instances with a shorter lifecycle are injected into more durable ones.
+A common mistake when using _google guice_ is such a case where a _session_ or _request_ scoped instance is injected into an _application singleton_.
+The worst is, that such a mistake doesn't show up as a problem until the referenced shorter living object actually is expired.
+In _guice_ this is overcome by using a _provider_ so that the actual instance worked with is updating as it changes.
+But this just helps when the problem has been detected.

+Silk will throw an exception in the moment you try to inject a shorter living object into a longer living one and point out that this will not work out later on.
+This is achieved by assigning an `Expiry` to each `Scope` during setup.
+During the injection Silk is aware of the different expires combined so it can encounter problems directly.

 ## Injection
 ... mention providers..